khaleb-dev/HTML-JS-Basic-Calculator/README.md

 ## HTML-JS-Basic-Calculator

-A calculator designed in pure HTML, CSS, and JS.
+A calculator designed in HTML, CSS, and JS (vanilla).

 ## Currently Supported Browsers